zzulueta/mslearn-ai-agents/Instructions/05-agent-orchestration.md

 # Develop a multi-agent solution

 In this exercise, you'll create a project that orchestrates two AI agents using the Semantic Kernel SDK.
 An *Incident Manager* agent will analyze service log files for issues.
-If an issue is found, the Incident Manager will recommend a resolution action and a *DevOps Assistant* agent will receive the recommendation and invoke the corrective function and perform the resolution.
+If an issue is found, the Incident Manager will recommend a resolution action, and a *DevOps Assistant* agent will receive the recommendation and invoke the corrective function and perform the resolution.
 The Incident Manager agent will then review the updated logs to make sure the resolution was successful.

 > **Note**: For this exercise, four sample log files are provided.
 The DevOps Assistant agent code only updates the sample log files with some example log messages.